 In this algorithm, the node with the highest priority rebroadcasts the data packet first.

 When other relay candidate nodes overhear packets from nodes with a higher priority, they discard their pending packets.
-Each relay candidate node rebroadcasts the packet only when it had not received any packet from the node with higher priority than itself until its timer expired.
+Each relay candidate node rebroadcasts the packet only when it has not received any packet from the node with a higher priority than itself until its timer expires.

 In SIGO, the priority of node $i$ is calculated by the following equations (\ref{pri-intersection}) and (\ref{pri}).